xerone9/E-Statement-Automation/README.md

-# Indus University/E-Statement-Automation
+# E-Statement-Automation
-This Automation Process is designed as per requirements of Indus University (It wont work for everyone)
+This Automation Process is designed for a specific institute (It wont work for everyone)

 Daily Work Folder should be presend on the desktop.